-Montauk Point was considered such an important and dangerous piece of land that reportedly President George Washington in 1792 personally ordered construction of a lighthouse there.
-The U.S. government was following a long line of tradition – according to legend, the Montauket tribe lit signal fires on the point to summon chiefs and warriors to council, usually in dugout canoes made from the trunks of large trees.
-During the Revolutionary War, British warships blockaded Long Island Sound by laying off Montauk Point, and the British kept large fires burning on the hill to act as a beacon.
+Montauk Point was considered such an important and dangerous piece of land that in 1792 President George Washington personally authorized construction of a lighthouse there.
+In building the lighthouse, the U.S. government was following a long line of tradition according to legend, the Montauket tribe lit signal fires on the point to summon chiefs and warriors to council.
+During the Revolutionary War, British warships blockaded Long Island Sound by lying off Montauk Point, and the British kept large fires burning on the hill to act as a beacon.

-A New York contractor named John McComb submitted the low bid of $22,300 for the Montauk Lighthouse, beating out Abisha Woodward, Nathaniel Richards, and Abraham Miller & Company.
-The Montauk Point Lighthouse built by McComb was like a fortress, with a foundation that went down thirteen feet and a base with walls seven feet thick.
+A New York contractor named John McComb submitted the low bid of $22,300 for constructing Montauk Lighthouse, beating out Abisha Woodward, Nathaniel Richards, and Abraham Miller & Company.
+After assembling a fifty-man crew, consisting of masons, carpenters, blacksmiths, and bricklayers, McComb built Montauk Point Lighthouse like a fortress, with a foundation that went down thirteen feet and a base with walls seven feet thick.
+Construction started in early June 1796, and the tower and associated keepers dwelling were finished less than five months later.
 President Washington is often quoted as saying that this lighthouse would stand for 200 years, and it indeed still stands today after having endured more than two centuries of fierce Atlantic storms.
 McComb also built the old Cape Henry Lighthouse in Virginia in 1791, which also remains in place today, despite being unused for over a century.

-The octagonal, 78-foot tower was made with red Connecticut sandstone, brought to the site by ship.
+The octagonal, seventy-eight-foot tower was made with red Connecticut sandstone, brought to the site by ship.
 An iron lantern room was placed atop the tower and surmounted by a round copper ventilator, the opening of which was kept facing leeward by a weather vane.
 Various forms of illumination have been used in the tower, starting most likely with a spider lamp, followed by Argand lamps and reflectors, a first-order Fresnel lens, and a revolving third-and-a-half-order bivalve Fresnel lens that was placed in operation in the lantern room in 1903.
-The familiar reddish-brown band that bisects the lighthouse was also added in 1903.
+The bivalve lens produced a white flash every fifteen seconds, while a fixed red range lens was added to warn mariners of Shagwong Reef.
+The familiar reddish-brown band that bisects the lighthouse was added in 1899.
 Before that time, the tower was painted all white.

-A new brick keeper’s dwelling was built at the point in 1837 and remains standing to this day, located at the bottom of the hill west of the tower.
+A new brick, six-room keepers dwelling was built at the point in 1837 and remains standing to this day, located at the bottom of the hill west of the tower.
+This residence joined a three-room frame dwelling and a four-room frame dwelling.
 In 1860, three years after the first-order Fresnel lens was installed, the tower was heightened fourteen feet to make it a proper first-class coastal beacon.
-Besides the extension, the tower’s walls were also strengthened to support the heavy lens.
-A new lantern room was put in place, and the wooden stairs in the tower were replaced with an iron staircase.
-The large, two-story keeper’s dwelling that stands just west of the lighthouse was also constructed as part of these renovations carried out that year.
+At the same time, a new lantern room was put in place, and the wooden stairs in the tower were replaced with an iron staircase.
+The large, two-story keepers dwelling that stands just west of the lighthouse was also constructed as part of the renovations carried out that year.

 The Coast Guard had received a call about two ships that had run aground on a sandbar near the lighthouse, both of which were suspected of carrying illegal liquor.
 When the Coast Guard called and talked to the younger Miller, he replied that he had not seen the grounded ships, and that they must have gotten themselves off the beach.
-However, a Coast Guard inspector found the two wrecked ships on the same beach, surrounded by empty liquor cases.
+A Coast Guard inspector, however, soon found the two wrecked ships on the same beach, surrounded by empty liquor cases.
 When the Millers then neglected to return calls to the Coast Guard, suspicions were aroused.
-However, there had been a heavy snowstorm on the day of the incident, so it was finally concluded that the Millers had not been able to see the ships, as there was not enough evidence to accuse them of any crimes.
+As there was not enough evidence to accuse them of any crimes, it was finally concluded that a heavy snowstorm on the day of the incident had prevented the Millers from seeing the ships.

-The Montauk Point Lighthouse was automated in 1987, shortly after the bivalve Fresnel lens was replaced by a DCB-224 optic consisting of two revolving 24-inch drums.
+Montauk Point Lighthouse was automated in 1987, shortly after its bivalve Fresnel lens was replaced by a DCB-224 optic consisting of two revolving twenty-four-inch drums.
 The Montauk Historical Society signed a lease for the lighthouse on April 1, 1987, and opened it as a museum just over a month later on May 23.
 The oldest lighthouse in New York was fortunate to have virtually no gap between the removal of Coast Guard personnel and the takeover by the historical society.

 Some lighthouse fans believe that if you can only visit one lighthouse in the U.S., this one would make a good choice.
-The old, two-story keeper’s dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the bivalve Fresnel lens removed in 1987 and several other smaller Fresnel lenses.
+The view from atop Montauk Point Lighthouse is outstanding, and the old, two-story keepers dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the bivalve Fresnel lens removed in 1987 and several other smaller Fresnel lenses.

-The lighthouse was added to the National Register of Historic Places in 1969 and made a National Historic Landmark in 2012.
+The lighthouse was added to the National Register of Historic Places in 1969 and declared a National Historic Landmark in 2012.

 Located in Montauk Point State Park at the